AmandaDiscord/Volcano/README.md

 Volcano makes a *best effort* towards mirroring LavaLink's protocols ~~which was actually very difficult to do granted not much info is out there regarding specific cases of LavaLink's protocols~~ while trying to efficiently memory manage and make use of a thread pool based on worker_threads for reliable and smooth playback.

 # Non-compatible changes
-Volcano offers an op ffmpeg. **OP FFMPEG DOES NOT EXIST IN LavaLink AS LAVALINK DOES NOT USE FFMPEG.
+Volcano offers an op ffmpeg. **OP FFMPEG DOES NOT EXIST IN LAVALINK AS LAVALINK DOES NOT USE FFMPEG.
 DO NOT TRY TO GET SUPPORT FOR OP FFMPEG IN LAVALINK'S SERVER**.
 Op ffmpeg accepts an Array of raw ffmpeg args. op ffmpeg overrides op filters and op seek.

 Example:
 ```js